 In addition, we run our own extended suite of end-to-end tests on every DOKS release to ensure stability, performance, and upgradability.

-Worker nodes are built on Droplets, but unlike standard Droplets, worker nodes are managed with the Kubernetes command-line client
+Worker nodes are built on Droplets, but unlike standalone Droplets, worker nodes are managed with the Kubernetes command-line client

 kubectl and are not accessible with SSH.
 On both the master nodes and the worker nodes, DigitalOcean maintains the system updates, security patches, operating system configuration and installed packages.

 All the worker nodes within a node pool have identical resources, but each node pool can have a different worker configuration.
 This lets you have different services on different node pools, where each pool has the RAM, CPU, and attached storage resources the service requires.

 You can create and modify node pools at any time.
 Worker nodes are automatically deleted and respawned when needed, and you can manually recycle worker nodes.
 Nodes in the node pool will inherit the node pool’s naming scheme when you first create a node pool, however, renaming a node pool will not rename the nodes.
 Nodes will inherit the new naming scheme only when they are recycled or the node pool is resized, creating new nodes.

 Kubernetes role-based access control (RBAC) is enabled by default.
 See Using RBAC Authorization for details.